Tag Archives: Inter-Country Adoption

 My initial thought was that my birth mother looked so solemn.
 She’s wearing a black mandarin collared jacket or shirt.
 Her hair is short and neat in the style of older women.
 Her eyes are downturned slightly at the outer corners.
 I thought she appeared sad, as though she had seen many sorrows in her lifetime.
 She is not quite smiling, and I often wonder what she was thinking when the photo was taken.
 I never asked my sisters how old she was at the time.
 I think that I was so overwhelmed with joy to have her picture.
 Well, that and I didn’t want to ask too many questions, although I had many.
 My guess is she was somewhere in her fifties.
 My sisters told me that I look very much like our mother in her younger years.
 Unfortunately, there are no photos left of her when she was a young woman, as they were burned according to my sisters by our mother in a time of conflict.
 I don’t know much more about it, but I’m so curious.

-It’s a really odd feeling knowing that I was born to two people who I will never have an opportunity to meet, partly a sense of numb, emptiness.
-The story of why and how I was placed for adoption is nearly unbearable of think about.
-Yet my sisters believe and told me more than once that my adoptive parents were angels and are very happy and thankful that I had the opportunity to be raised in the U.S. I understand why it happened the way it did.
-My birthfamily was impoverished, per my adoption contract, and I’m certain that life for my birth parents was not easy.
+It’s a really odd feeling knowing that I was born to two people who I will never meet — a sense of numbness, emptiness.
+The story of how and why I was placed for adoption is nearly unbearable to process.
+Yet my sisters believe and told me repeatedly that my adoptive parents were “angels” and are very happy and thankful that I had the opportunity to be raised in the U.S. I understand why it happened the way it did.
+My birth family was impoverished, per my adoption contract, and I’m certain that life for my birth parents was not easy.
 I have benefited from white privilege due to my adoption, yet often feel conflicted by this.
-My adoptive parents loved me, yet there were numerous challenges, especially when I was a teen.
-My parents were ill-prepared to parent an adoptee with identity issues, and I feared my adoptive mother because of her instability, emotionally and psychologically.
-Her mood could change in a split second, and when she was angry, it struck terror in me.
+My adoptive parents loved me, yet there were numerous challenges, especially during my adolescent years.
+My parents were ill-prepared to parent a transracial adoptee, to support and help navigate identity issues.
+I feared my adoptive mother due to her lability.
+Her mood frequently changed, and when she was angry, it was terrifying.

 I am happy that my sisters and family wanted to reunify.
 They have very big, kind, and generous hearts.
 The picture of my birth mother is now sitting in a place where I see it every morning.
 Framed, she appears happier, if only in my imagination.
 Sometimes I’m pained to look at the photo.
 Other times, I’m filled with such curiosity.
 I wish that I knew more about her, and I wonder what she was like, what she enjoyed, if she was happy, how she managed when I was relinquished unknowingly by my birth father…did she ever think about me?
 There is nothing that I can do but wonder…